ozgur/python-linkedin/README.md

 # Python LinkedIn

-**THIS PACKAGE IS IN DEVELOPMENT PHASE.
-USE ACCORDINGLY**

 Python interface to the LinkedIn API

 [![LinkedIn](http://developer.linkedin.com/sites/default/files/LinkedIn_Logo60px.png)](http://developer.linkedin.com)

 This library provides a pure python interface for the LinkedIn **Connection**, **Profile**, **Search**, **Status**, **Messaging** and **Invitation** APIs.

-[**LinkedIn**](http://developer.linkedin.com) provides a service that lets people bring their LinkedIn profiles and networks with them to your site or application via their OAuth based API.
+[LinkedIn](http://developer.linkedin.com) provides a service that lets people bring their LinkedIn profiles and networks with them to your site or application via their OAuth based API.
 This library provides a lightweight interface over a complicated LinkedIn OAuth based API to make it for python programmers easy to use.

 ## Installation